khofstadter/bcmi.khofstadter.com/README.md

 This repository archives my PhD  titled 'Developing a Brain Computer Music Interface for Meditation'.
 It has two main parts:

-1. Logbook, a detailed diary in this README.md file.
+1. thesis to-do list (work left to do)
+2. logbook (a detailed diary)
-2. [Website](https://bcmi.khofstadter.info), a Jekyll website with the main outcomes.
+3. [Website](https://bcmi.khofstadter.info) (a Jekyll website with the main outcomes)

-The main contributor to this research is [Fredik Olofsson](https://github.com/redFrik).
-Others who have helped: Jörg Fachner, Tom Hall, Richard Hoadley, Paul Rhys, Clemens Maidhof, Ian Daly, Ryan Rogers, Matt Skidmore, Yanxi Wu, Will Schneider, etc.
+The main contributor to this research is [Fredik Olofsson](https://github.com/redFrik), my external advisor.
+Others who have helped: Jörg Fachner (2nd supervisor), Tom Hall (first 1st supervisor), Richard Hoadley (2nd first supervisor), Paul Rhys (3rd first supervisor), Clemens Maidhof, Ian Daly, Ryan Rogers, Matt Skidmore, Yanxi Wu, Will Schneider, etc.

 ---

-# Logbook

-// priority <mark>marked</mark>

-## thesis todo:
+## thesis to-do list:

 ## (1) commentary

 ### mellel file
-- <mark>read on NF thresholds in Collura;</mark>
+- <mark>read on NF thresholds in Collura</mark>
 - can we skip mellel and only use markdown?
 If yes, how to turn markdown into pdf easy?
-- refine portfolio below and add to commentary
-- decide on what text should go with markdown in the github repo
-- create the story (with timeline, bcmi subdomain, etc. )
 - read other practice (based, lead) research
+- juxtaposing complexity with simplicity - who writes about this?
+- find more REF for polyrhythm and brainwaves
+- find REF for remembering and steady stimulus

-### papers
+### external
-- how to submit parts of the phd to papers, do I need to rewrite?
 - sum up research experience for Medium
-- how to write a book chapter proposal?
+- <mark>submit book chapter proposal by mid Jan</mark>

-### ideas to add to main doc:
-- what to listen to? do we ask the listener to 'listen' to the music, or shall it be in the background ([like when problem solving](https://www.youtube.com/watch?v=whYGDvNohzo))?
-- polymetre vs polyrhythm (breakbeat, dnb - is that in line with the polyrhythmic paper?)
-- juxtaposing complexity with simplicity - who writes about this?

 ---

 ## (2) creative work todo:

-### frame drumming
-- learn new techniques

----

 ### audio releases
 #### 1. Cambridge Festival of Ideas (3 recordings)